CloudBoost/marketing/README.md

 # CloudBoost Marketing

 This repo is open and transparent to the world.
-If you're looking for marketing materials of Fyipe like logos, description and more.
+If you're looking for marketing materials of CloudBoost like logos, description and more.
 It's all here in this repo.

 ## Description